 My name is Nancy Leek.
 I live in Chico, California and am a retired librarian.
-Formerly I worked as a reference librarian for the Butte County Library and as the children’s librarian at the Orland Free Library.
-I am the author of John Bidwell: The Adventurous Life of a California Pioneer.
-Together with John Rudderow I edited The Miner Poet: The Poems of Pres Longley.
+I have worked in public, school and academic libraries, including reference librarian for the Butte County Library and children’s librarian at the Orland Free Library.
+I am the author of John Bidwell: The Adventurous Life of a California Pioneer, and the co-editor (with John Rudderow) of The Miner Poet: The Poems of Pres Longley.

-All books are available by contacting me at goldfieldsbooksca @ gmail.com.
+All books are available by contacting me at firstname.lastname@example.org.

-I love Northern California wildflowers and Northern California history.
-That’s why I am calling this blog goldfields, after one of the wildflowers that we enjoy seeing every year on Table Mountain, and after the real goldfields that drew so many men and women to the Golden State.
-Now that I am self-publishing my new book, my imprint is Goldfields Books.
+I call this blog goldfields because I love Northern California wildflowers and Northern California history.
+Goldfields is a wildflower that we enjoy seeing every year on Table Mountain here in Butte County, and the goldfields were the attraction that drew so many men and women to the Golden State.
+Now that I am self-publishing my books, my imprint is Goldfields Books.